1 Current Path 1 Current Path

 With Africa’s large and growing labour force, the matter of labour’s contribution to economic growth is of particular importance to the continent, which does not have deep pockets of capital and does not benefit from high levels of technology — the other two sources of productivity improvements.

 Global labour productivity growth slowed from a peak of 2.8% in 2007, just before the global financial crisis, to a post-crisis trough of 1.4% in 2016, and it remained below 2% a year in 2017/18.
-By 2018, the output per hour of work had actually been declining for more than a decade.
+By 2018, the output per hour of work had declined for over a decade.

-In theory, the potential for improvements in productivity as part of digitisation and automation is large.
-But with a shrinking labour force as a portion of the total population in most middle- and high-income countries, artificial intelligence and automation first need to offset the reduction in production from that smaller labour force before these countries will experience an increase in their economy.
-With its growing working-age population, Africa is potentially in a positive position.
-However, it comes off a very low base.
-Many countries are still several decades away from generally achieving a positive ratio of working-age persons to dependants (as discussed in the Demographics theme).
+In theory, the potential for improvements in productivity as part of digitisation and automation is enormous.
+However, with a shrinking labour force as a portion of the total population in most middle- and high-income countries, artificial intelligence and automation first need to offset the reduction in production from that smaller labour force before these countries experience an increase in economic growth.
+With its growing working-age population, Africa is potentially in a favourable position.
+However, it comes off a shallow base.
+Many countries are still several decades away from achieving a favourable ratio of working-age persons to dependants (as discussed in the theme on Demographics).

-In addition to getting to more rapid economic growth from the contribution from a larger and more productive labour force, Africa needs much larger capital inflows to fund its infrastructure requirements.
-It has the world’s most rapidly growing population that requires more schools, hospitals, roads, harbours, railway lines and other infrastructure every year.
+In addition to getting more rapid economic growth from the contribution of a more significant and more productive labour force, Africa needs much more substantial capital inflows to fund its infrastructure requirements.
+It has the world’s most rapidly growing population, requiring more schools, hospitals, roads, harbours, railway lines, and other infrastructure every year.
 The first port of call is, of course, that African countries need to improve their low domestic revenue mobilisation and improve wastage within government expenditure.
 In addition, Africa needs much higher rates of FDI, examined in the theme on financial flows.

-The continent also needs to be able to sustain higher debt levels.
+The continent must also be able to sustain higher debt levels and benefit from more concessional financing.

-According to the Organisation for Economic Co-operation and Development (OECD), a debt threshold range of 30% to 50% is a reasonable target for emerging economies, including Africa’s 46 low-income and low-middle-income economies.
+According to the Organisation for Economic Co-operation and Development (OECD), a 30% to 50% debt threshold range is a reasonable target for emerging economies, including Africa’s 46 low-income and low-middle-income economies.
 The OECD further recommends that a prudent debt target should average 15 percentage points below the debt threshold since exogenous events, such as COVID-19 or Russia’s invasion of Ukraine, could push up interest rates.
-Domestic developments such as unrest or a coup can also see countries lose market confidence and hence increase their borrowing costs.
-For that reason, most African countries can only sustain debt levels of 15% to 35% of GDP, according to the OECD, which is significantly below requirements.
+Domestic developments such as unrest or a coup can cause countries to lose market confidence and increase their borrowing costs.
+Therefore, according to the OECD, most African countries can only sustain debt levels of 15% to 35% of GDP, which is significantly below requirements.

 Five matters are crucial in considering the debt-to-GDP ratio.
 The first is how much the debt costs, i.e. the interest rate at which the debt is incurred.
 A 2023 report by UNCTAD reveals that Africa pays four times more for borrowing than the US and eight times more than the wealthiest European countries.

 The second is the currency in which the debt is held.
 Currency depreciation regularly increases the public debt stock in many African countries because a significant portion of the debt is in foreign currency.
-For instance, since the beginning of the COVID-19 pandemic, on average, exchange rate depreciations increased public debt in Sub-Saharan Africa by 10 percentage points of GDP by the end of 2022.
+For instance, with the COVID-19 pandemic, on average, exchange rate depreciations increased public debt in Sub-Saharan Africa by ten percentage points of GDP by the end of 2022.

 Third, what is the economic growth rate?
 An expanding economy offsets debt repayments by increasing in size, thus reducing the size of the debt as a portion of GDP.
-After Africa's debt peaked at 26% of GDP at the height of the COVID-19 pandemic ini 2020, it declined to 24% of GDP two years later as economic growth resumed.
+After Africa's debt peaked at 26% of GDP at the height of the COVID-19 pandemic in 2020, it declined to 24% two years later as modest economic growth resumed.

 Fourth, how vulnerable is the borrower to exogenous effects?
-A single-commodity-based economy is, for example, very vulnerable to price swings while a diversified economy where agriculture, manufactured goods and service exports all contribute to earnings is much more resilient.
+A single-commodity-based economy is, for example, very vulnerable to price swings.
+In contrast, a diversified economy where agriculture, manufactured goods and service exports contribute to earnings is much more resilient.

-Finally, prudent financial management is also important.
-Simply, is the money loaned put to productive use?
+Finally, prudent financial management is essential.
+Is the money loaned put to productive use?

 There is no silver bullet to this dilemma.
-It requires a host of responses, starting with the quality of domestic governance and extending all the way to restructuring the voting rights of IFIs.
-Africans must be able to afford much higher debt levels (at least 50% to 60% of GDP) which is only possible at very low concessional rates.
+It requires a host of responses, starting with the quality of domestic governance and extending to restructuring the voting rights of IFIs.
+Africans must be able to afford much higher debt levels (at least 50% to 60% of GDP), which is only possible at very low concessional rates.
 This means someone somewhere needs to offset the additional risk premium as Africans work to improve stability and reduce risk through better governance.

-Beyond the effects of the limited contribution that labour makes to growth in Africa and lack of capital, Africans need to embark on a productive economic transition.
-Instead of transitioning from agriculture to manufacturing to services, which is the growth trajectory that delivered the most rapid improvements in general well-being in other regions, the African transition is from subsistence agriculture to low-end services in informal urban areas.
-Africa has not benefited from a revolution in its agriculture sector, not has it been able to industrialize.
-Currently, the service sector (i.e. lending, recreation, tourism, transport, food) constitutes the largest economic sector by value and is significantly larger than any other sector, including agriculture and manufacturing.
+Beyond the effects of labour's limited contribution to growth in Africa and the lack of capital, Africans need to embark on a productive economic transition.
+Instead of transitioning from agriculture to manufacturing to services, the growth trajectory that delivered the most rapid improvements in general well-being in other regions, the African transition is from subsistence agriculture to low-end services in informal urban areas.
+Africa has not benefited from a revolution in its agriculture sector, nor has it been able to industrialise.
+Currently, the service sector (i.e. lending, recreation, tourism, transport, food) constitutes the most significant economic sector by value and is significantly larger than any other sector, including agriculture and manufacturing.
 However, the impact of the COVID-19 pandemic accelerated growth in the low-end service sector due to lower investment, erosion of human capital because of unemployment, loss of schooling, and a retreat from global trade and supply chains.
-The COVID-19 pandemic has encouraged the digitisation and more rapid adoption of new technologies, but the associated productivity gains may be unevenly distributed — in particular, bypassing those countries with widespread, stable Internet access, strong institutions and good education systems and causing employment losses in some sectors.
+The COVID-19 pandemic has encouraged the digitisation and rapid adoption of new technologies.
+Still, the associated productivity gains may be unevenly distributed — in particular, bypassing those countries with widespread, stable Internet access, solid institutions and sound education systems and causing employment losses in some sectors.

 Chart 16: Key constraints on Africa’s development